Eggs with emoji

 • Signature links in forums etc.

-Of course, it’s entirely possible that you could ignore this advice and that Google wouldn’t notice in the short-term, but in the long-term, algorithm improvements for detecting spurious links will improve, especially in the case where they are massively duplicated keyword-rich links.
+Of course, you might ignore this advice, and Google might not notice in the short term.
+However, in the long term, algorithm improvements for detecting spurious links will improve.
+This is especially true for massively duplicated, keyword-rich links.